perladvent/perldotcom/content/article/_pub_2008_02_13_elements-of-access-control.md

       "software-development"
    ],
    "title" : "Elements of Access Control",
+   "slug" : "/pub/2008/02/13/elements-of-access-control.html",
+   "date" : "2008-02-13T00:00:00-08:00",
+   "draft" : null,
    "thumbnail" : null,
-   "draft" : null,
-   "authors" : [
-      "vladi-belperchinov-shabanski"
-   ],
    "description" : " Why Gates?
 In a perfect world we wouldn't do things we should not.
 However the world is not like this; people do forbidden things sometimes.
 This also applies to computer systems used by more than one person.
-Almost everyone...", "image" : null
+Almost everyone..."
 }